-In addition, GCNF will honor SNA’s Industry Member of the Year, Barbara Jirka, PhD, SNS, formerly Sr. Manager, Customer Marketing for McCain Foods, USA and currently on the staff of USDA’s Food and Nutrition Services, and SNA’s Outstanding Director of the Year, Sherri Knutson, Student Nutrition Services Coordinator for Rochester Public Schools, MN.
+In addition, GCNF honored SNA’s Industry Member of the Year, Barbara Jirka, PhD, SNS, formerly Sr. Manager, Customer Marketing for McCain Foods, USA and currently on the staff of USDA’s Food and Nutrition Services, and SNA’s Outstanding Director of the Year, Sherri Knutson, Student Nutrition Services Coordinator for Rochester Public Schools, MN.

 Circle Monday, March 5, 2012, on your calendar to join GCNF in a celebration of the 2011 champions of child nutrition at the 9th annualA Possible Dream Gala.
 Make your pledge to ending childhood hunger today and mail in your sponsorship commitment form.
 Proceeds from this event enable GCNF to provide technical assistance to countries with expanding and developing school feeding programs.
 Appropriately designed school feeding programs have been shown to increase access to education and learning while improving children’s health and nutrition.
 Your continued support of GCNF and commitment to ending childhood hunger actually makes a difference in the lives of the world’s children.

 As a direct result of GCNF’s technical assistance provided during the annual Global Forum, Mali’s government leaders worked with the Ministry of Education and other agencies in 2009 to draft a national policy that included a five-year plan for 3,000 government-assisted school canteens.
 In November 2009 the Council of Ministers committed to a five-year plan, strengthening and extending the school feeding program financed by national and territorial governments, technical and financial partners.
 At the 2010 Forum in Ghana, delegates reported successful collaborations and the impressive fact that 15.4 percent of school children are now receiving meals during the school day.